cebel/pyhgnc/docs/source/installation.rst

     import pyhgnc
     pyhgnc.set_mysql_connection(host='localhost', user='pyhgnc_user', passwd='pyhgnc_passwd', db='pyhgnc')

-To set connection to other database systems use the :func:`.database.set_connection` function.
+To set connection to other database systems use the :func:`.database.set_connection`.

 For more information about connection strings go to the `SQLAlchemy documentation <http://docs.sqlalchemy.org/en/latest/core/engines.html>`_.